lornebb/LABB_MS2/README.md

 - Provide **results easily** and effortlessly to writers.
 - Maintain a level of **theoretical stability** in the generation of musical chords and melody.
-- Not to collect, or try to claim, any ownership, credit, contact details or watermarking of content provided to any final product that emerges from the results generated on the site.
+- **Not to collect**, or try to claim, any ownership, credit, **contact details** or watermarking of content provided to any final product that emerges from the results generated on the site.

 ## User Requirements and Expectations

 ### User Requirements

 - **Easy buttons** to sections.
-- Familiar navbar as to not get lost or confused about where they are.
+- **Familiar navbar** as to not get lost or confused about where they are.
-- Instant and varied results from each generation
+- **Instant** and varied **results** from each generation
-- Only song lyrics to be searched and returned in lyric search.
+- Only **song lyrics** to be searched and returned in lyric search.

 ### User Expectations

-- Varied enough results every time, so if initial generation result is not satisfactory, the next one should not appear familiar to its predecessor.
+- **Varied** enough **results** every time, so if initial generation result is not satisfactory, the next one should not appear familiar to its predecessor.
-- Text bars are copy and paste friendly
+- Text bars are **copy and paste friendly**
 - Site should be **accessable on all browsers** from mobile to desktop.
 - Any feature suggestions to go **direct to developer**.

 ## Design Choices

 This is purely functional web application, design is feature focused, and style comes second.
 I went for a relatively light background to keep the focus on the darker content.
-Large active buttons used for generations of content.
+Large active buttons used for generation of content.

 ### Fonts